AirTag for Kids: A Parent's Complete Safety Guide 2026

 SOS buttonNoNoYes

-AirTag wins when: You need a set-and-forget tracker with no recurring costs.
-For suburban families where the child moves between known locations (home, school, practice), the AirTag's Find My updates are frequent enough.
-The 1-year battery life means you replace a $3 CR2032 once a year instead of charging a device every 2 to 7 days.
+AirTag wins when you need a zero-maintenance tracker with no recurring costs.
+For suburban families where the child moves between known locations, the Find My network delivers frequent-enough updates.
+You replace a $3 battery once a year instead of charging a device every 2 to 7 days.

-GPS wins when: You need real-time location, an SOS button, or cellular coverage in rural areas.
-If your child walks to school through a neighborhood with few Apple devices, a GPS tracker with its own cellular connection will provide more reliable updates.
-Jiobit's 60-second update interval and geofence alerts give you notifications the moment your child leaves a designated zone.
+GPS wins when you need real-time location, SOS capability, or reliable coverage in rural areas.
+The Jiobit's 60-second refresh and geofence alerts notify you the moment a child leaves a designated zone.

-For families weighing both options, our AirTag vs Jiobit comparison breaks down the specifics.
-If you need a full GPS tracker roundup, see our best GPS trackers for kids guide.
+Our AirTag vs Jiobit comparison covers the specifics.
+Parents weighing app-based tracking should see our Life360 vs AirTag head-to-head, and for a full roundup, check our best GPS trackers for kids guide.

-Ages 8 to 10: Consider transparency.
-Children in this range start understanding privacy as a concept.
-Several family therapists we reviewed recommend telling the child about the tracker and framing it as a safety tool rather than a surveillance device.
-"This helps me find your backpack if it gets lost" lands differently than "this lets me know where you are at all times."
+Ages 8 to 10: consider transparency.
+Kids at this age grasp the concept of privacy.
+Framing matters.
+"This helps me find your backpack if it gets lost" lands very differently from "this tells me where you are at all times."

-Ages 11 and up: Transparency is essential.
-A Common Sense Media guide on kid trackers emphasizes that tweens and teens who discover hidden trackers often feel a profound breach of trust.
-At this age, have the conversation.
-Many families transition to shared location apps like Find My Friends, which give the child awareness and some control over what they share.
+Ages 11 and up: be transparent.
+A Common Sense Media guide recommends that parents discuss tracking openly with tweens and warns that discovering a hidden tracker can feel like a deep breach of trust.
+Many families transition to shared Find My Friends at this stage, giving the child some control.

-What Apple stores: essentially nothing about your child.
-The Find My network is end-to-end encrypted.
-Apple does not know the location of your AirTag.
-Only your iCloud account and shared Family Sharing members can see it.
-No location history is stored on Apple's servers.
-The AirTag itself stores no data.
-We covered the broader tracking ethics in our article on whether you should use AirTags to track people.
+What Apple stores: essentially nothing.
+The Find My network is end-to-end encrypted, and Apple doesn't know the location of your AirTag -- only your iCloud account and Family Sharing members can see it.
+No location history lives on Apple's servers, and the tracker itself stores zero data.
+Our article on whether you should use AirTags to track people covers the broader ethics.

 Bottom Line